Assignment Employee Important Information (updated 7/16/2020)

 In the event of a leave due to the serious health condition of the employee, any unused sick days (if applicable) will be applied and paid accordingly.
 The balance of the leave will be unpaid.

-A leave of absence due to the serious medical condition of the employee or an immediate family member (as defined by the law) will require the certification of the appropriate health care provider.
+A leave of absence due to the serious medical condition of the employee, an immediate family member, or military service member (as defined by the law) will require the certification of the appropriate health care provider.
 Additionally, employees may be required to submit to a medical exam by a physician of the Company’s choosing to substantiate the need for the leave or fitness to return to work.
 Leave may be taken on an intermittent or reduced work schedule basis when medically necessary due to a family member’s or the employee’s own serious health condition.
-When intermittent or reduced schedule leave is foreseeable due to planned medical treatment, the employee must try to schedule the treatment so as not to unduly disrupt the Company’s operation and the Company may temporarily transfer the employee to an alternative position for which the employee is qualified, if it better accommodates the employee’s re-occurring periods of leave.
+When intermittent or reduced schedule leave is foreseeable due to planned medical treatment, the employee must try to schedule the treatment so as not to unduly disrupt the Company’s or Client’s operation and the Company or Client may temporarily transfer the employee to an alternative position for which the employee is qualified, if it better accommodates the employee’s re-occurring periods of leave.